SciLifeLab Lund

 SciLifeLab Lund was formally launched in 2022 as a cross-faculty initiative between the Faculties of Medicine, Sciences, and Engineering.
 SciLifeLab Lund is located at Lund University’s Biomedical Centre (BMC) on floor D14.
 The site is governed by a Steering group with representatives from the above-mentioned faculties, as well as from Region Skåne.
 The site is led at the operative level by a Site Director and a Management Group, which includes representatives from the included Research Infrastructure Units.

-Currently, SciLifeLab Lund consists of eight research infrastructure units.
-Six of these units are part of SciLifeLab’s technology platforms, while the remaining two represent core local facilities that are nationally relevant and have missions and objectives similar to those of SciLifeLab.
+Currently, SciLifeLab Lund consists of nine research infrastructure units.
+Six of these units are part of SciLifeLab’s technology platforms, while the remaining three represent core local facilities that are nationally relevant and have missions and objectives similar to those of SciLifeLab.

 Units within SciLifeLab platforms: